plotly/dash-component-boilerplate/{{cookiecutter.project_shortname}}/review_checklist.md

 *   Don't repeat yourself.
 Any time you see that the same piece of logic can be applied in multiple places, factor it out into a function, or variable, and reuse that code.
 *   Scan your code for expensive operations (large computations, DOM queries, React re-renders).
 Have you done your possible to limit their impact?
 If not, it is going to slow your app down.
+*   Can you think of cases where your current code will break?
+How are you handling errors?
+Should the user see them as notifications?
+Should your app try to auto-correct them for them?

 ## Component API